Types of Aid

 Scholarships and grants represent money that does not need to be repaid and account for approximately 87% of all financial aid packages.
 All Hamilton scholarships are need-based and awarded based on an annual review of your financial aid application materials.
-The average Hamilton scholarship for 2015-16 academic year was $41,170.
+The average scholarship for 2016-17 academic year was $41,825.

 The amount of work-study offered to a student in his/her financial aid award is based on demonstrated financial need.
 Work-study is the “self-help” portion of a student’s financial aid award (along with loans).
 Whether or not a student works the number of hours required to fulfill the awarded amount of work-study is a decision each student must make based on their ability to hold a job while attending classes during a semester.
 If a student decides not to work, this would increase the expected family contribution.

 Federal Direct Loans

 - Subsidized loans do not begin accruing interest until after college graduation and have a fixed interest rate of 4.45% with a 1.066% origination fee.